shoji-lab/OOTM_dataset_Oe_v1/README.md

 ### Methodology

-- VLM Annotator: Google's Gemma 3 (gemma-3 27b) was used for generating both descriptions and situations.
+- **VLM Annotator**: Google's Gemma 3 (gemma-3 27b) was used for generating both descriptions and situations.

-- Situation Components: Each situation is structured based on six elements: season, weather, location, activity, mood_theme, and companion.
+- **Situation Components**: Each situation is structured based on six elements: season, weather, location, activity, mood_theme, and companion.

     - The companion element may be null in cases where the situation does not involve others.

-- Text Generation: These elements were mapped to the following natural language template:
+- **Text Generation**: These elements were mapped to the following natural language template:

 "An outfit for {activity} at {location} in {season}.
 The weather is {weather}.
 Aiming for a {mood_theme} look.
 Going with {companion}."